conduktor/conduktor-docs/snippets/changelog/Gateway-3.12.0.md

 #### `GATEWAY_AUDIT_LOG_EVENT_TYPES` environment variable

 This release introduces the `GATEWAY_AUDIT_LOG_EVENT_TYPES` environment variable, which controls the types of event types recorded in the audit log.

 This provides flexibility to enable or disable specific event types, such as `CONNECTION`.
 The full list and explanation of the event types can be found in the [Audit Log configuration documentation](/gateway/configuration/env-variables/#audit).

+This change is backwards compatible, as the default value is `ALL`, which means all event types are logged by default.